0pyat92/0pyat92/README.md

-### Hello, my name is Carlos Rogério. 🤙🏼
+<h1>Front-end Developer</h1>
+<h3>With a strong background in HTML5, CSS3, JavaScript, Node.Js.
+I believe that minimalism, indexing, and responsiveness are important concepts in modern web design.</h3>
-- [x] "Repetition with correction to exhaustion makes perfect."
+<h4>"Repetition with correction to exhaustion makes perfect."</h4>

 <div>